ABOUT IMAGES FESTIVAL

 Films under the care of Images Festival are covered by our insurance policy.
 In case of damage or loss of a film during the festival, the festival is only responsible for the costs involved in replacing the print.
 We do not offer insurance for property in-transit.

-The entrant’s signature on the entry form creates an agreement between the entrant and the Images Festival that the entrant will provide an exhibition copy of the submitted work to the festival by March 1, 2020 if the work is selected for inclusion in Images Festival.
+The entrant’s signature on the entry form creates an agreement between the entrant and the Images Festival that the entrant will provide an exhibition copy of the submitted work to the festival by March 1, 2023 if the work is selected for inclusion.
 It also certifies that the entrant is the legal owner of the work, and that any copyrighted materials included in the work have been legally cleared for use.
 The entrant agrees not to hold Images Festival liable for any expenses resulting from any claims arising from the exhibition of the work submitted or the use of publicity material relating to the work submitted.